Patrick Medrano Sculpture in “True North” Exhibit

-These sculptures could be found between 4th and 18th street.
+These sculptures could be found between 4th and 18th street just north of Interstate 10.
 They drew interested crowds of visitors along with local residents who were used to exercising and walking their dogs in this scenic area.

 My hubby and I enjoyed strolling the wide esplanade one day and I was busy photographing all of the sculptures from various angles.
 Other people were doing the same and seemed to enjoy this public art display in the heart of the old Houston Heights neighborhood.

 Do you remember that old nursery rhyme?

 The oversized paddles exiting from the openings of the proportionately smaller building sitting atop the oars is a whimsical piece by artist Patrick Medrano.

 It reminded me of taking a rowboat out on Okauchee lake in Wisconsin as well as one in Minnesota many years ago when I felt the freedom of moving through the gentle lapping waves of pristine clear water by propelling the boat forward using my own energy to move the boat this direction or that.